 The Consumers Health Forum of Australia Inc, established in 1987, is Australia's leading non-government organisation representing consumers on health care issues.
 CHF establishes policy in consultation with its members, around 100 health consumer organisations.
 It provides a balance to the views of Government, industry, service providers and health professionals.

 A pilot Seniors Community Quality Use of Medicines Program in multicultural communities was run in collaboration with Combined Pensioners and Superannuants Association of NSW Inc (CPSA).
-The program brought together CPSA's networks with seniors in multicultural communities in the Sydney and Wollongong regions, and experience in peer education about medicines, and NPS's expertise as Australia's peak, independent, education and information provider about medicines.
+The program brought together CPSA's networks with seniors in multicultural communities in the Sydney and Wollongong regions, and experience in peer education about medicines, and the expertise of NPS MedicineWise as Australia's peak, independent, education and information provider about medicines.

 The Seniors Community Quality Use of Medicines Program is run in collaboration with COTA.
-The program brings together COTA's expertise in representing, advocating for and serving seniors, and NPS's expertise as Australia's independent education and information provider about medicines.
+The program brings together COTA's expertise in representing, advocating for and serving seniors, and the expertise of NPS MedicineWise as Australia's independent education and information provider about medicines.

 FECCA is the Australian national peak body that promotes multiculturalism, community harmony and social justice.
 FECCA is involved in community education, advocacy for equitable access to services and information for Australians from diverse cultural and linguistic backgrounds, human and cultural rights.
 FECCA rejects racism and discrimination on any grounds and works in strategic partnerships with other organisations to build an inclusive, diverse, accepting and prosperous 21st century Australian society.